wangkuiyi/k8s-ml/cmu.md

 important if we want scalability.

-In a general purpose cluster, there is always a chance that some workers get preempted by some higher priority jobs.
+In a general purpose cluster, there is always a chance that some workers get preempted.
 The more workers in a job, and the longer the time needed by the job, the higher probability that some workers get preempted during the run.
 It is true that we can restart a job, but if the system is not auto recoverable, the restarted job has to start from the very beginning As a result, the jobs might never complete, because every time it's restarted, it is likely being preempted.

 The key to auto fault recovery is to cut off the data dependencies between workers.
 With MPI, every worker can talk to any other worker at any time.
-Suppose that we want to restart a worker A and bring it back to the status right before it was preempted, we need to re-send to A all those messages it accepted during its previous life.
+Suppose that we want to restart a worker A and bring it back to the status right before it was preempted, we need to re-send to A all those messages it received during its previous life.
 That means we need to restart all those workers who talked to A.  Such dependencies propagate and it is often that all workers need to be restarted, and the job restarts from the very beginning.